Dallas Wings vs. Minnesota Lynx: Betting Trends, Record ATS, Home/Road Splits

 Wings Season Stats

-- The Wings have had to count on their offense, which ranks third-best in the WNBA (87 points per game), as they rank third-worst in the league on defense with just 83.8 points allowed per contest.
+- The Wings are giving up 84 points per game this season (ninth-ranked in WNBA), but they've really thrived on offense, averaging 86.9 points per contest (third-best).

-- When it comes to rebounding, things are clicking for Dallas, who is grabbing 38.9 boards per game (best in WNBA) and allowing 32.4 rebounds per contest (second-best).
+- Dallas is thriving in terms of rebounding, as it ranks best in the league in boards (39 per game) and second-best in boards allowed (32.2 per contest).

-- So far this season, the Wings rank fourth in the league in assists, delivering 20.1 per game.
+- So far this year, the Wings rank fourth in the league in assists, putting up 20 per game.

-- Dallas is averaging 12.8 turnovers per game (fourth-ranked in WNBA) this year, while forcing 13.6 turnovers per contest (fourth-ranked).
+- With 13.1 turnovers per game, Dallas is fifth in the WNBA.
+It forces 13.6 turnovers per contest, which ranks fourth in the league.

-- The Wings rank worst in the WNBA with a 31.3% shooting percentage from beyond the arc.
-Meanwhile, they are draining 6.8 threes per game (eighth-ranked in league).
+- The Wings rank eighth in the WNBA by making 6.8 threes per contest, but they own a 31.4% shooting percentage from three-point land, which ranks worst in the league.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.